krav4/satsim/README.md

 2. `pip install -r requirements.txt` - very few requirements, use venv if desired.

 # How To Run Locally
-1.`python ground_station.py`, or `python ground_station.py --out received_filename` to specify custom received filename to write into.
+1. `python ground_station.py`, or `python ground_station.py --out received_filename` to specify custom received filename to write into.
 Binds to localhost:8080 by default
 2. `python satellite.py` or `python satellite.py --transmit transmit_filename` to specify custom source image.
 Sends UDP to localhost:8080 by default

 # How To Run On Pi